rdegges/rdegges-blog/articles/2010/how-to-streamline-asterisk.md

 ## Disable Everything

 Before enabling the modules we need, we're going to disable everything.
-This is part of our ‘whitelisting' approach to Asterisk slimming.
+This is part of our 'whitelisting' approach to Asterisk slimming.

 To do this, open up your `modules.conf` file (usually located in `/etc/asterisk/`).
 Your file should look something like: